 We are committed to preparing well-rounded graduates who compete globally, because they persevere through challenges, think critically, advocate for and drive their own learning experiences, and collaborate effectively with diverse peers.

-Every day, Shelby County School students will experience high levels of success with challenging content in our classrooms and show consistent academic growth and achievement each year.
+Every day, Memphis-Shelby County School students will experience high levels of success with challenging content in our classrooms and show consistent academic growth and achievement each year.

 Reading on grade-level by the end of third grade is one of the most critical milestones in education.
 Shelby County Schools' Academic Office will engage in several strategies focused on improving early literacy instruction and increasing reading proficiency and growth across the district.